nikitavoloboev/data/docs/open-source/github/github.md

 [GitHub CLI](https://github.com/cli/cli) is useful.
 One thing I want to do is meet top GitHub contributors from different countries and talk with them.
 [Git Stars](https://git-stars.com/users) provides a neat tool for that.
 I use [Go GitHub](https://github.com/google/go-github) lib to access GitHub data.

+I like to [make private contributions private on my profile](https://i.imgur.com/a6YOHKI.png) (in [GitHub settings](https://github.com/settings/profile)) as it makes the squares on the GitHub timeline view nicer to use.
+Wish others did it too.

 ## Interesting GitHub Bios

 - [Carlos Becker](https://github.com/caarlos0) - Auto updated list of activities + sponsors.